mother/gns3-docs/docs/how-to-guides/how-to-use-console-applications-with-the-web-ui.md

 Additionally, we have plans for an HTML5 console support so native consoles won’t be required.

+### Web-Ui

+The Web-ui is bundled with the GNS3 server.
+After starting the GNS3 server, the web-ui can be accessed on `http://localhost:3080` assuming the default host and port are used or `http://VM_IP_ADDR:80` if using the GNS3 VM.

 ### Installation on Windows
 Make sure the GNS3 WebClient option is ticked when installing GNS3 then follow the installation process.
 Protocol handlers are registered during the installation.